 Business Financing Money from Family & Friends

 Friends and family are a logical, and popular, resource for new entrepreneurs.
 But tread carefully.
 Loan repayments can be a tremendous source of stress if terms aren’t laid out clearly.
-The Small Business Administration (SBA) has a list of six tips for borrowing from friends and family.
 Bottom line: do your homework before you make the startup financing pitch and make sure you document everything as you would with a more traditional investor or lender to avoid future conflict and hard feelings.

 Use a Credit Card